Aditya-crypto/Software-Engineering-project/Design_Documentation.md

 * If data from a particular Webcam involves gathering of people then the location of the corresponding Webcam will be extracted from the database and a message will be generated.

 * The images will be collected after every 5-10 minutes of gap, and will be checked simultaneously and information will be sent to the stations, immediately if violation is found out at a particular place.
 Thus police will take directed action instantly, without miss and delays.

+## Software Model Used
+Agile model

+In this SDLC model requirements and solutions evolve through collaboration between various cross functional teams.
+This is known as an iterative and incremental model.

+Advantages

+•	Ensure customer satisfaction with rapid and continuous development of deliverables.

+•	It is a flexible model as customers, developers and testers continuously interact with each other

+•	Working software can be developed quickly and product can be adapted to changing requirements regularly

+Disadvantages

+•	In large and complex software development cases it becomes difficult to assess the effort required at the beginning of the cycle.

+•	Due to continuous interaction with the customer, the project can go off track if the customer is not clear about the goals.